 Writing an effective creative writing piece is developed through continuous practice.
 However, below are some helpful guidelines that will assist you in achieving maximum marks in the creative writing component of the HSC.

 Take note of the question format.
 It might look like this:

 - Respond to a stimulus statement, extract, quote and / or question

 - Respond to a combination of stimulus image / written text

-- The form required may be state explicitly within the question directions.
+The form required may be stated explicitly within the question directions.
 For example, “Write an original short story in which you demonstrate…”

 Dialogue / conversation